 "The FDA responses reflect another productive meeting with regulators," said N. Scott Fine, CTD Chairman and CEO.
 "We now have more momentum for our global clinical program, which we are building to benefit NPC patients, families and CTD stakeholders worldwide.
 We look forward to submitting our IND application," he added.

 Among the experts who joined the pre-IND meeting on behalf of CTD were key consultants Professor Alan Boyd, UK-based pharmaceutical physician and leader in the field; Dr. Caroline Hastings, practicing pediatric oncologist at UCSF Benioff Children's Hospital Oakland and CTD Scientific Advisory Board member; and Dr. Benny Liu, gastroenterologist with the Alameda Health System, Oakland, and CTD Scientific Advisory Board member.
 Dr. Hastings was the first physician in the United States to use cyclodextrins (in the form of Trappsol® Cyclo™) in the treatment of patients with NPC, and Dr. Liu and colleagues at UT Southwestern were the first to demonstrate cyclodextrin efficacy in an animal model of the disease.

-"The elements of CTD's clinical study design were drawn largely from protocols using Trappsol® Cyclo™ in compassionate use programs around the world," said Dr. Sharon Hrynkow, CTD's Senior Vice President for Medical Affairs.
+"The elements of CTD's clinical study design discussed with the FDA were drawn largely from protocols using Trappsol® Cyclo™ in compassionate use programs around the world," said Dr. Sharon Hrynkow, CTD's Senior Vice President for Medical Affairs.
 "We are particularly grateful to the NPC families and physicians from the U.S., Brazil and Spain who shared their data and experiences with us, including those who have been administering Trappsol® Cyclo™ intravenously for more than five years."